gzepol2/gameOfLifeGerardoLopez/README.md

 # gameOfLifeGerardoLopez
-Simulation of Game of Life with the purpose of a techincal Test for Vivid Seats.
+Simulation of Game of Life with the purpose of a technical Test for Vivid Seats.

 Instructions
     run:
-        $ yarn or npm install
+        `$ yarn or npm install`
-        $ npm run start
+        `$ npm run start`